Holiday Injury Claims in the UK

-If your personal injury occurred whilst on holiday in the UK, it will be dealt with in the same way as any other claim for compensation.
+If your holiday injury occurred whilst on holiday in the UK, it will be dealt with in the same way as any other claim for compensation.

 In 2010, there were over 50 million visits abroad made by UK citizens.
-With so many people travelling abroad each year, it is perhaps not surprising that things do occasionally go wrong.
+With so many people travelling abroad each year, it is perhaps not surprising that people get holiday sickness, illness & injuries.

-If you have been involved in an accident abroad or suffered from ill health you may be entitled to make a compensation claim against the tour operator who organised your package holiday.
+If you have been involved in an holiday accident abroad or suffered from ill health you may be entitled to make a holiday sickness compensation claim against the tour operator who organised your package holiday.

 Your tour operator may be liable to pay you compensation if your injury or illness occurred as a result of something going wrong with part of the package holiday.